Quantum Effects in neuroscience

 When Classical Physics Cannot Explain Neural Data

-Quantum biology is an emerging scientific discipline that studies the possible role of quantum phenomena (such as tunneling coherence, entanglement) in biological processes and in particular essential biological functions.
-Quantum coherence has been measured in photosynthesis, quantum tunnelling in enzyme catalysis, radical pair mechanisms in avian magnetoreception.
-These are established findings (Marais, A., et al., 2018).
+Quantum biology is an established scientific discipline documenting the role of quantum phenomena in essential biological functions.
+Quantum coherence in photosynthesis, quantum tunnelling in enzyme catalysis, and radical pair mechanisms in avian magnetoreception are no longer hypotheses — they are experimentally confirmed findings (Marais et al., 2018; Cao et al., 2020).

-The question examined here will be narrower: whether quantum effects operate in neural systems at the level of cellular mechanisms and signalling.
-I would like to present and discuss four cases where classical neuroscience models face temporal, anatomical, or substrate impossibilities—and where quantum mechanisms offer experimentally testable explanations.
+The question examined here is narrower and more tractable: whether quantum effects operate in neural systems at the level of cellular mechanisms and signalling.
+Four cases are presented in which classical neuroscience models face temporal, anatomical, or substrate impossibilities, and in which quantum mechanisms offer experimentally testable explanations.

 1. The VTA dopamine response timing problem

-The Ventral Tegmental Area (VTA) is a midbrain region rich in dopamine neurons.
-This structure is essential in the generation, learning, reinforcement and monitoring of goal-directed behaviours and cognitive control sequential processes.
-VTA dopaminergic neurons fire in response to unexpected primary rewards, or to stimuli that will predict the occurence of a reward.
-Importantly, VTA neurons show characteristic phasic bursts of 50-110ms onset latency and ~200ms duration in response to reward-predicting stimuli, in many species.
+The Ventral Tegmental Area (VTA) is a midbrain region rich in dopamine neurons, essential to the generation, learning, reinforcement and monitoring of goal-directed behaviours and cognitive control.
+VTA dopaminergic neurons fire in response to unexpected primary rewards and to stimuli predicting their occurrence, exhibiting characteristic phasic bursts with 50–110ms onset latency and approximately 200ms duration across multiple species (Wang et al., 2011).

-fMRI studies, commonly used in Human cognitive neuroscience, with a 1-2 second temporal resolution, average over these millisecond-scale temporal relationships.
+It is worth noting that fMRI, the dominant tool in human cognitive neuroscience, operates at 1–2 second temporal resolution and averages over precisely these millisecond-scale relationships.
 Electrophysiology, with millisecond precision, exposes them.

 2. Biochemical signalling speed problem: the neuromodulator paradox

-Another challenge of classical neuroscience model pertain to neural signalling.
-Neural networks exhibit rapid, coherent dynamics—gamma oscillations at 40Hz, sharp-wave ripples at 200Hz—requiring millisecond-scale coordination across distributed populations of neurons (Brunel 2000, Brunel & Wang 2003).
-Yet the chemical messengers supposedly orchestrating these dynamics operate on fundamentally incompatible timescales.
+A second challenge to classical neuroscience concerns the temporal mechanics of neural signalling.
+Neural networks exhibit rapid, coherent dynamics — gamma oscillations at 40Hz, sharp-wave ripples at 200Hz — requiring millisecond-scale coordination across distributed neuronal populations (Brunel, 2000; Brunel & Wang, 2003).
+The chemical messengers supposedly orchestrating these dynamics operate on fundamentally incompatible timescales.

-The temporal mismatch is stark: networks synchronise, oscillate, and shift states on 5-25 millisecond timescales, yet the neuromodulatory systems that gate these transitions operate orders of magnitude slower.
-Classical diffusion models cannot explain how dopaminergic signals from substantia nigra coordinate rapid network reconfigurations across striatum, or how VTA projections modulate dynamics in anterior cingulate cortex and prefrontal cortex—targets even more distant—when the chemical messenger itself requires hundreds of milliseconds to diffuse meaningful distances.
+Fast neurotransmitters such as glutamate and GABA clear from the synaptic cleft within 0.1–1 milliseconds, providing rapid but strictly local signalling confined to individual synapses.
+Neuromodulators — dopamine, acetylcholine, norepinephrine — originate from specialised brainstem nuclei and coordinate network-wide state changes via volume transmission, diffusing through extracellular space over hundreds of milliseconds to seconds.
+The temporal mismatch is stark: networks synchronise, oscillate, and shift states on 5–25 millisecond timescales, while the neuromodulatory systems gating these transitions operate orders of magnitude slower.
+Classical diffusion models cannot account for how dopaminergic projections from substantia nigra coordinate rapid network reconfigurations across striatum, or how VTA efferents modulate dynamics in anterior cingulate and prefrontal cortex — anatomically distant targets — when the chemical messenger requires hundreds of milliseconds to diffuse any meaningful distance.

 3. Ion channel quantum mechanics

-When the fundamental units of neural computation require quantum mechanical descriptions, the question shifts from "could quantum effects matter in neuroscience?" to "how extensively do they matter?"
+When the fundamental units of neural computation require quantum mechanical descriptions to match observed data, the question shifts from whether quantum effects could matter in neuroscience to how extensively they already do.

 4. The NDE Memory Problem: Verified Perceptions During Cardiac Arrest